S571736/DAT109-Exam/scratch.md

 provides structured way for companies to envision create software programs.
 Since it provides a specific plan for each step of the development process.

+RUP is a process product, developed and maintained by Rational Software.
+The development team for RUP are working closely with customers, partners, Rational's product groups as well as Rational's consultants organization, to ensure that the process is continuously updated and improved upon to reflect recent experiences and evolving and proven best practices.

 #### Phases
 1. Inception
     * Idea for the project is stated.
 Dev team determines if the project is worth pursuing and what resources are needed.
+    * Stakeholders concurrence on scope definition and cost/schedule estimates.
+    * Requirements understanding as evidence by the fidelity of the primary use cases.
+    * Credibility of the cost/schedule estimates, priorities, risks, and dev process.
+    * Depth and breadth of any architectural prototype that was developed.
+    * Establishing a baseline by which to compare actual expenditures vs planned expenditures.
 2. Elaboration
     * Project architecture and required resources are further evaluated.
 Devs consider possible application of the software and costs associated with the development.